 Advancements in yacht design have seen a growing trend in improving spa facilities on board superyachts.
 From this, a demand for on-board beauty therapists is drastically growing according to industry professionals.

 Luxury yachts such as the renowned motor yacht Grace E, which boasts a private treatment room complete with hydrotherapy bath, cold dip bath and dry sauna, are responsible for this demand, and the 2015 season has already began to see a rise in requests for permanent spa therapists on board both private and charted yachts.

-When speaking to Yachting Pages, Van Allen Group Crew Placement commented, “There has been an increase in demand from owners wanting stewardess’ with added skills such as massage, beauty therapy and sometimes hairdressing too.
+When speaking to Yachting Pages, Van Allen Crew commented, “There has been an increase in demand from owners wanting stewardess’ with added skills such as massage, beauty therapy and sometimes hairdressing too.
 It is becoming more sought after from superyachts that the steward(ess) has these skills.

 “There has been a steady increase over the past seasons and for sure this will continue.
 We would agree that due to more superyachts having these private spas and treatment rooms and as the size of yachts are getting larger, this may even become a mandatory request for some charter guests.”

 Burgess is already offering charter yachts with on-board beauticians and masseuses.
 Amanda Armstrong, charter broker at Burgess elaborated, “It is very much 'horses for courses' as some clients love to have an on-board therapist, particularly for massages, so that they know they are available at their convenience, whereas other charter clients will request one or two massages or facials during the charter, so a mobile therapist will work better.